StockNews.com Begins Coverage on Chicago Rivet & Machine (NYSEAMERICAN:CVR)

-StockNews.com assumed coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research report sent to investors on Saturday morning.
-The firm issued a sell rating on the stock.
+StockNews.com started coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research report released on Wednesday.
+The brokerage issued a sell rating on the stock.

-Separately, TheStreet downgraded Chicago Rivet & Machine from a b- rating to a c+ rating in a research report on Tuesday, June 6th.
+Separately, TheStreet lowered shares of Chicago Rivet & Machine from a b- rating to a c+ rating in a research note on Tuesday, June 6th.

 Chicago Rivet & Machine Dividend Announcement

 The business also recently declared a quarterly dividend, which was paid on Tuesday, June 20th.
-Stockholders of record on Monday, June 5th were given a $0.22 dividend.
-This represents a $0.88 annualized dividend and a dividend yield of 3.49%.
-The ex-dividend date of this dividend was Friday, June 2nd.
-Chicago Rivet & Machine’s dividend payout ratio is presently 29.63%.
+Shareholders of record on Monday, June 5th were paid a $0.22 dividend.
+This represents a $0.88 dividend on an annualized basis and a yield of 3.50%.
+The ex-dividend date was Friday, June 2nd.
+Chicago Rivet & Machine’s payout ratio is currently 29.63%.

 Chicago Rivet & Machine Co operates in the fastener industry in North America.
 The company operates in two segments, Fasteners and Assembly Equipment.
 The Fastener segment manufactures and sells rivets, cold-formed fasteners and parts, and screw machine products.
 The Assembly Equipment segment manufactures and sells automatic rivet setting machines and assembly equipment, as well as parts and tools for related machines.